2 HPD officers shot at apartment complex on south side of Houston

 Two of our officers have been shot and being transported to the hospital, please keep them and all of our officers in your thoughts and prayers, we need them right now.— Joe Gamaldi (@JoeGamaldi) October 20, 2020

-Everyone is urged to avoid the area.
+Everyone is still urged to avoid the area.
 Holly Hall at El Rio is blocked to traffic.

-Ongoing @houstonpolice Incident near Holly Hall and El Rio.
-Please avoid the area in the near term. @UTPoliceHouston is praying for officers injured and a safe resolution. -310 https://t.co/vGkP2wc1Gl— UT Police at Houston (@UTPoliceHouston) October 20, 2020

-We have had two officers struck by gunfire.
-Please pray!
-More to follow.— Chief Art Acevedo (@ArtAcevedo) October 20, 2020

 Video from the scene, where at least one officer was shot

-This shooting comes just days after Houston Fire Department Arson Investigator Lemuel Bruce was shot and killed while doing surveillance in the Heights area.
+This shooting comes just days after Houston Fire Department Arson Investigator Lemuel "DJ" Bruce was shot and killed in the Heights area.

 At the time, Acevedo shared his support.